-AD's future is not guaranteed.
-And yet many companies are still using it today.
-Thus it's critical for IT to find ways of seamlessly integrating their applications to AD.
 As SaaS application usage grows, this user directory duplication causes complication and hassle-for both IT departments and users.
-Users have to remember user IDs and passwords, not only for their Windows network, but for each SaaS application as well.
+Users have to remember user IDs and passwords not only for their Windows network, but for each SaaS application as well.
 IT has to create and manage user accounts in both Active Directory and numerous SaaS applications, and must manually map AD users to corresponding accounts in SaaS applications.

-Managing multiple separate cloud user directories in addition to Active Directory can easily lead to a set of untenable security and access management challenges.
-To help customers move to the cloud, seamless integration with AD is a must for any solution used to manage access and authorization to SaaS applications.
+Managing multiple separate user directories that are not integrated with Active Directory can easily lead to a set of untenable security and access management challenges.
+Seamless integration with AD is a must for any solution used to manage access and authorization to SaaS applications.

 True integration with Active Directory must address all of these challenges and provide:

 - Two-way user and group synchronization: As users and groups are added to and removed from AD, these changes should be reflected in the SaaS applications.
-In specific cases, SaaS applications should be able to push user profiles and groups to AD - Access provisioning and deprovisioning: When a user is added to AD, the relevant SaaS applications should be automatically provisioned and, conversely, when a user is removed from AD, SaaS access should be automatically revoked. - Single sign-on (SSO): Users should be able to sign on to the Windows network once, and then easily access their SaaS applications without having to enter an additional set of credentials.
+In specific cases, SaaS applications should be able to push user profiles and groups to AD. - Access provisioning and deprovisioning: When a user is added to AD, the relevant SaaS applications should be automatically provisioned and, conversely, when a user is removed from AD, SaaS access should be automatically revoked. - Single sign-on (SSO): Users should be able to sign on to the Windows network once, and then easily gain access to their SaaS applications without having to enter an additional set of credentials.